 For kids, there really is nothing more magical than Christmas...

-Not only is there the prospect of presents, but the promise of Santa coming all the way from the North Pole with his trusty herd of reindeer to hand deliver them to their house.
-And you can make the day even more magical with these f.
+Not only is there the prospect of presents, but some kids question if Santa Claus is real and ask how many reindeer does Santa have? as they try to come to terms with him coming from the North Pole with his trusty herd of reindeer to hand deliver them to their house.

-Once those must-have Christmas toys (opens in new tab) have finally been wrapped up, there's nothing better than seeing their little faces light up at the sight of all their presents, but what if you could make the moment even more exciting for them?
+Once those top Christmas toys have finally been wrapped up in his toy shop and loaded onto his sleigh it's time for the Christmas tradition of leaving Tesco's free carrots for Rudolph out on Christmas Eve, there's nothing better than seeing their little faces light up on Christmas Day morning at the sight of all their presents, but what if you could make the moment even more exciting for them?
 These clever tricks will make this Christmas THE BEST YET!

 1. Watch Santa Claus fly

 Let your children know that Father Christmas delivering their presents, with the Google Santa Tracker on Christmas Eve!
 The tracker follows him on Google Maps across the world on the big night, so you and your little ones can make a note of whether he's in the US, Africa, or heading to the UK...